A Brief History

 The challenges that are put in your path while you are studying abroad are, much like the new people in your way, are there for a reason.
 Take the chance to grow and learn not only academically but in your faith and maturity as well.

 For a Christian student, the chance to spend time abroad offers a plethora of opportunities.
-Don’t allow yourself to miss out on the opportunity to share and grow your faith as you explore new places and work on your academic career.
+Do not allow yourself to miss out on the opportunity to share and grow your faith as you explore new places and work on your academic career.

-Question for students: Have you ever studied abroad?
+Question for students (and subscribers): Have you ever studied abroad?
 If so, where?
 Please let us know in the comments section below this article.